-(b) Unless a time share owner or a time share owner who is his predecessor in title agree otherwise with the lienor, if a lien other than a mortgage or deed of trust becomes effective against more than one time share in a time share project, any time share owner is entitled to a release of his time share from a lien upon payment of the amount of the lien attributable to his time share.
-The amount of the payment must be proportionate to the ratio that the time share owner's liability bears to the liabilities of all time share owners whose interests are subject to the lien.
-Upon receipt of payment, the lien holder shall promptly deliver to the time share.
-After payment, the managing agent may not assess or have a lien against that time share for any portion of the expenses incurred in connection with that lien.
+- a.
+Language sufficient to provide subsequent creditors of the developer and interest holder with notice of the existence of the timeshare program and of the rights of owners in order to protect the interests of the owners from any claims of subsequent creditors. - b.
+A statement that the instrument shall be effective as between the owner and the developer and interest holder despite any bankruptcy proceedings involving the developer. - c.
+A statement that so long as an owner remains in good standing with respect to the owner's obligations under the timeshare declaration, then the interest holder will honor all rights of the owner as reflected in the timeshare declaration. - (2) If there are any interest holders in the timeshare or the timeshare property, the developer must make alternative arrangements that are adequate to protect the rights of the owners of the timeshares and timeshare property, provided that any alternative arrangement is approved by the Commission. - (b) Unless a timeshare owner or a timeshare owner who the owner's predecessor in title agree otherwise with the lienor, if a lien other than a mortgage or deed of trust becomes effective against more than one timeshare in a timeshare program, any timeshare owner is entitled to a release of the owner's timeshare from a lien upon payment of the amount of the lien attributable to the owner's timeshare.
+The amount of the payment must be proportionate to the ratio that the owner's liability bears to the liabilities of all owners whose interests are subject to the lien.
+Upon receipt of payment, the lien holder shall promptly deliver to the owner a release of the lien covering that timeshare.
+After payment, the managing entity may not assess or have a lien against that timeshare for any portion of the expenses incurred in connection with that lien.

 § 93A-58.
-Registrar required; criminal penalties; project broker.
+Registrar required; criminal penalties; program broker.

-(a) Every developer of a registered project shall, by affidavit filed with the Commission, designate a natural person to serve as time share registrar for its registered projects.
-The registrar shall be responsible for the recordation of time share instruments and the release of liens required by G.S.
+- (a) Every developer shall, by affidavit filed with the Commission, designate a natural person to serve as timeshare registrar for its registered timeshare program.
+The timeshare registrar shall be responsible for the recordation of timeshare instruments and the release of liens required by G.S.
 93A-42(c) and G.S.
 93A-57(a).
-A developer may, from time to time, change the designated time share registrar by proper filing with the Commission and by otherwise complying with this subsection.
-No sales or offers to sell shall be made until the registrar is designated for a time share project.

-The registrar has the duty to ensure that the provisions of this Article are complied with in a time share project for which the person is registrar.
-No registrar shall record a time share instrument except as provided by this Article.
+A developer may, from time to time, change the designated timeshare registrar by proper filing with the Commission and by otherwise complying with this subsection.
+No sales or offers to sell shall be made until the registrar is designated for a timeshare program. - (b) The timeshare registrar has the duty to ensure that the provisions of this Article are complied with in a timeshare program for which the person is the timeshare registrar.
+No timeshare registrar shall record a timeshare instrument except as provided by this Article.